fshowalter/movielog-archive/reviews/the-hunger-games-mockingjay-part-1-2014.md

 :date: 2014-12-06
 :imdb_id: tt1951265
 :grade: F
-:pull_quote: Watching this film felt like watching the deleted scenes from a better movie where things actually happen.
-There is little plot, and the characters end the film pretty much where they started.
+:pull_quote: Watching this film felt like watching the deleted scenes from a better movie.
+A movie where things actually happen.
 ---

-Full disclosure: I haven't seen the first _Hunger Games_ films, nor have I read the books.
+Full disclosure: I haven't seen the first two _Hunger Games_ films, nor have I read the books.

 That said, the film did an admirable job of bringing me up to speed.
-This entry takes place shortly after the end of the second film.
-Our herioine, Katniss Everdeen (Jennifer Lawrence) has just destroyed the titular Hunger Games and escaped courtesy of the rebel forces.
-But the rebels were unable to rescue her true love Peeta, who's now in the clutches of the evil Capitol.
+Our heroine, Katniss Everdeen (Jennifer Lawrence) has just destroyed the titular Hunger Games, dealing a symbolic blow to the evil Capitol.
+Rebel forces have rescued her, but they were unable to rescue her true love Peeta, who's now in the Capitol's clutches.

-Watching this film felt like watching the deleted scenes from a better movie where things actually happen.
-There is little plot, and the characters end the film pretty much where they started.
+This is the part where I try and tell you what the movie was about.
+But I am at a loss.
+Watching this film felt like watching the deleted scenes from a better movie.
+A movie where things actually happen. _The Hunger Games: Mockingjay - Part 1_ has little to no plot, and the characters end the film more or less where they started.
 Katniss frets about Peeta, walks through a lot of rubble-strewn towns, and frets about Peeta some more.
 You could condense the entire film into fifteen minutes and not lose a thing.

 But _The Hunger Games: Mockingjay - Part 1_ is not fifteen minutes.
 It's just over two hours long.
-This movie is nothing but filler.
-It recycles itself.
-When Katniss need to visits her hometown for the second time, we see the same desolate vistas from the same angles.
-And did we really need so many shots of landing bay doors opening?
+Two hours of nothing but filler.
+It’s inexcusable.

-I'm not saying a movie needs action.
-A meditation on Katniss being caught as pawn between the two forces vieying for control of a distopian society could be interesting if the sides weren't so black and white.
+Now, I’m not saying a movie needs action.
+A meditation on Katniss being caught as pawn between the two forces vying for control of a dystopian society could be interesting if the sides weren't so black and white.
 The capital is evil and the rebels are good.
-By taking away the gray area, the film takes away any creditable polictal commentary.
+With no gray area, the film loses any shot at a creditable political commentary.

-Jennifer Lawrence is a good actress capable of commanding your attention on screen, but you wouldn't know it from waching this movie.
+Jennifer Lawrence is a good actress capable of commanding your attention on screen, but you wouldn't know it from watching this movie.
 Between the ill-fitting jump suit and pale makeup, she looks every bit as listless as the script.
 Her supporting cast includes Philip Seymour Hoffman and Julianne Moore.
-They do a good job not rolling their eyes at some of the dialog.
+To their credit, they do a good job of not rolling their eyes at the dialog.

-In the end, _The Hunger Games: Mockingjay - Part 1_ is a non-movie.
-It has no reason to exist outside of gouging fans of the series for the cost of two tickets versus one to see the final chapter.
-Unless you're the kind of _Hunger Games_ fan who has to watch every deleted scene and extended edition, you can safely skip straight to the real finale in  _The Hunger Games: Mockingjay - Part 2_.
+_The Hunger Games: Mockingjay - Part 1_ is a non-movie.
+It has no reason to exist outside of gouging fans of the series for the cost of an extra ticket.
+Just skip straight to the real finale in  _The Hunger Games: Mockingjay - Part 2_.